 The requirements for Title IV program funds when you withdraw are separate from any refund policy that SCC may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 SCC is allowed to and will also charge you for any Title IV program funds that SCC was required to return.
 If you don’t already know what SCC’s refund policy is, you can refer to the SCC Catalog for a copy.
-The SCC Registrar’s Office or their website can also provide you with the requirements and procedures for officially withdrawing from school.
+The SCC Registrar’s Office can also provide you with the requirements and procedures for officially withdrawing from school.

 If you have questions about this topic, please call the SCC Financial Aid Office at 828.339.4438.
 In addition you can call the Federal Student Aid Information Center at 1.800.4.FEDAID (1.800.433.3243).
 TTY users may call 1.800.730.8913.
 Information is also available on Student Aid at www.studentaid.ed.gov.